emuvi/weblink/README.md

-# WebLink
+# WebLinks

-WebLink is a library and a command program that reads websites and collects the links.
+WebLinks is a library and a command program that reads websites and collects the links.